chhagedorn/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 Platform attributes are evaluated as a logical conjunction, and take precedence over VM Flag attributes.
 An example with both `applyIfPlatformXXX` and `applyIfXXX` can be found in [TestPreconditions](../../../testlibrary_tests/ir_framework/tests/TestPreconditions.java) (internal framework test).

 #### Disable IR Rules Due to Compiler Problems
-If an IR rule is failing due to compiler problems (e.g. not emitting the expected shape, compile phase wrongly skipped etc.) without having an immediate fix, it is preferred to additionally specify [@SkipIR](./SkipIR.java) together with the `@IR` annotations to disable IR matching for specific rules over commenting the IR rule out.
+If an IR rule is failing due to compiler problems (e.g. not emitting the expected shape, compile phase wrongly skipped etc.) without having an immediate fix, it is preferred to set its `skip` attribute (i.e. `@Skip(skip = true, ...)`) to disable IR matching for this rule over commenting the IR rule out.
 This allows to still perform IR matching for the skipped IR rules by passing the property flag `-DIgnoreSkipIR=true`.
 This can be useful when trying to quickly verify if a disabled IR rule is still failing or not.

 One (e.g. `@SkipIR(2)`) or multiple (e.g. `@SkipIR({3, 4})`) IR rules can be disabled by specifying the IR rule number(s) as paremeter (note that the first IR rule is rule 1).